Forensic Accounting Skills in Investigations

 - determine how the fraudulent or corrupt act was concealed and how internal controls were circumvented.

 Determining who is involved in the fraud as well as who possessed knowledge of it is critical to the mitigation and control enhancement objectives.
-According to a 2016 report by the Association of Certified Fraud Examiners (ACFE), nearly 45 per cent of all fraud and corruption schemes investigated involve multiple perpetrators.
+According to a 2020 report by the Association of Certified Fraud Examiners (ACFE), nearly 51 per cent of all fraud and corruption schemes investigated involved multiple perpetrators.4 Typically, losses tend to increase with multiple perpetrators, particularly when three or more individuals conspire to commit fraud.
 This figure has been steadily rising since the ACFE began studying fraud.
-The 45 per cent is split nearly evenly between cases involving multiple internal perpetrators and those involving collusion between insiders and outsiders, such as vendors or customers.
+The 51 per cent statistic is divided nearly evenly between cases involving multiple internal perpetrators and those involving collusion between insiders and outsiders, such as vendors or customers.

-Point 4, above, may also come as a surprise to some, but is important.
-The ACFE report indicates that 31.8 per cent of the time an individual engages in fraud (especially with respect to asset misappropriations), they employ multiple methods to commit their crimes.
+Point 4, above, may also come as a surprise to some.
+The ACFE report indicates that 35 per cent of occurrences of fraud (especially with respect to asset misappropriations) are perpetrated through multiple methods.
 The allegation or investigation may have initially focused on only one specific method.
 Exploring what other activities the subject might have the capability of engaging in is an integral element of the investigation.
 Investigators and victims attempt to ‘put a fence around the fraud’ as early in the investigative process as possible.
 Understanding the responsibilities of the subject and the potential for unrelated schemes is essential for erecting the fence.
 Victims often desire a narrow investigative scope – a sort of wishful thinking.
 An investigator’s worst-case scenario is missing a scheme conducted by a subject despite investigating the subject.

 The question of who knew what and when can be particularly important in satisfying auditors in the context of financial reporting fraud.
 In addition to quantifying the financial statement impact from fraud, auditors rely on representations from management.
 Knowledge of whether previous representations came from fraudsters and the auditor’s assessment of management’s integrity are often important aspects of financial reporting fraud investigations.